vivekprm/vim-nvim-tmux-learning/neovim-learning.md

 	- CTRL + i to come back to previous
  - CTRL + / gives contextual help.E.g.
 When we are in telescope searching for file we see help related to it.
  - We can check what a keymap does using :lua <command set in keymap>
+ - CTRL + N to cycle through lsp suggestions and CTRL + y to accept.

 # Configure neovim
 Create init.lua file to configure Neovim